 Flight training is to be completed within the quarter of registration for the AVIA course.
-Qualifying students will be given an in-progress (IP) if training is not completed within the quarter.
+Qualifying students will be given an in-progress (IP) if training is not completed within the quarter at the student's request.
 The student then has one additional quarter to complete all course work.
 If the work is not completed within this time frame, a failing grade will replace the IP.
 For veteran students, any unused funding must be returned to the VA at this time.